War in Donbas: Sloviansk

-On 12 April 2014, the strategic town of Sloviansk was seized by a fifty-man unit of heavily armed Russian militants.
-They attacked and occupied the town's administration building, police station, and SBU building, seized weapons and set up roadblocks with the help of local armed activists.
-They had been sent from Russian-occupied Crimea and wore no insignia.
-The unit were Russian Armed Forces 'volunteers' under the command of Russian GRU colonel Igor 'Strelkov' Girkin.
-He said that this action sparked the war in eastern Ukraine: "I'm the one who pulled the trigger of this war.
+On 12 April 2014, a heavily-armed Russian paramilitary unit crossed the border from Russia into Ukraine and seized the strategic town of Sloviansk.
+They attacked and occupied the town's administration building, police station, and SBU building, seized weapons, and set up roadblocks with the help of local armed activists.
+The militants wore no insignia and had been sent from occupied Crimea via Russia.
+The unit was made up of fifty Russian Armed Forces volunteers, commanded by former GRU colonel Igor 'Strelkov' Girkin, a right-wing Russian nationalist associated with the neo-imperialist movement.
+In an interview for Russian ultranationalist newspaper Zavtra, he said that this action sparked the war in eastern Ukraine:"I'm the one who pulled the trigger of this war.
 If our unit hadn't crossed the border, everything would have fizzled out, like in Kharkiv or Odesa".